Osinbajo : 'Nigeria will support ECONEC to ensure stability in W/African sub-region' - Acting President - Pulse Nigeria — Nigeria Today

 Pulse Nigeria

 He explained that Nigeria's decision to continue to support the electoral bodies was informed by its belief in the fundamental principles of free elections.
-Published: 30 minutes ago; Pulse News Agency Local by NAN.
-Print; eMail · Nigeria's acting …
+Published: 09:16; Pulse News Agency Local by NAN.
+Print; eMail · Nigeria's acting President …

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.